Nereid (moon): Orbit and rotation

 Nereid orbits Neptune in the prograde direction at an average distance of 5504000 km, but its high eccentricity of 0.749 takes it as close as 1381500 km and as far as 9626500 km.

 The unusual orbit suggests that it may be either a captured asteroid or Kuiper belt object, or that it was an inner moon in the past and was perturbed during the capture of Neptune's largest moon Triton.
 If the latter is true, it may be the only survivor of Neptune's original (pre-Triton capture) set of regular satellites.

 In 1991, a rotation period of Nereid of about 13.6 hours was determined by an analysis of its light curve.
 In 2003, another rotation period of about 11.52 ± 0.14 hours was measured.
 However, this determination was later disputed, and other researchers for a time failed to detect any periodic modulation in Nereid's light curve from ground-based observations.
 In 2016, a clear rotation period of 11.594 ± 0.017 hours was determined based on observations with the Kepler space telescope.

 Exploration

 The only spacecraft to visit Nereid was Voyager 2, which passed it at a distance of 4700000 km between 20 April and 19 August 1989.
 Voyager 2 obtained 83 images with observation accuracies of 70 km to 800 km.
 Prior to Voyager 2s arrival, observations of Nereid had been limited to ground-based observations that could only establish its intrinsic brightness and orbital elements.
 Although the images obtained by Voyager 2 do not have a high enough resolution to allow surface features to be distinguished, Voyager 2 was able to measure the size of Nereid and found that it was grey in colour and had a higher albedo than Neptune's other small satellites.

+If selected, the Arcanum mission would do a flyby of Nereid before its primary purposes of orbiting Neptune and observing Triton.